-Unusual Machines, Inc. has announced a substantial $800,000 order from Red Cat Holdings, Inc. for high-performance drone components.
-This order includes a range of components such as the Blue UAS listed Aura analog camera, Aura VTX, Brave flight controller, Brave ESC, HDO+ goggles, and motors, which will be integrated into Red Cat’s Fang™ drones.
-This move is aimed at supporting the ongoing demand for U.S.-made, NDAA-compliant systems in defense, public safety, and other government agency applications.
+Unusual Machines, Inc. has announced that it secured an $800,000 order from Red Cat Holdings, Inc. for high-performance drone components.
+The order includes components such as the Blue UAS listed Aura analog camera, Aura VTX, Brave flight controller, Brave ESC, HDO+ goggles, and motors, which will be integrated into Red Cat's Fang™ drones.
+This is in line with the ongoing demand for U.S.-made, NDAA-compliant systems in defense, public safety, and other government agency applications.

 Stacy Wright, EVP of Revenue at Unusual Machines, emphasized the importance of fast delivery of high-quality, NDAA-compliant components, stating that their manufacturing readiness and speed-to-market capabilities help customers stay competitive in fast-moving government programs.

-Jeff Thompson, Red Cat CEO, highlighted the partnership's significance in bringing American-made FPV drones to the market and strengthening their ability to deliver high-performance, NDAA-compliant systems that defense and public safety operators can rely on.
+Jeff Thompson, Red Cat CEO, also highlighted the partnership with Unusual Machines, expressing readiness to bring American-made FPV drones to the market.
+This partnership is expected to strengthen Red Cat's ability to deliver high-performance, NDAA-compliant systems that defense and public safety operators can rely on for security, reliability, and availability.